Student Financial Services

 - Online Application for Admission

-- Priority funding for Ouachita scholarships and grants will be given to applicants who apply for admission on or before January 15, 2013.
-The OBU Admission Application also serves as the application for merit scholarships at the university.
+- The OBU Admission Application also serves as the application for merit scholarships at the university.

 In order to receive financial assistance, completion of the FAFSA is required.
 The FAFSA will be used to determine your eligibility for all need based forms of financial aid.
-The 2013-14 FAFSA will become available to complete after January 1, 2013, and will be based upon 2012 tax information.
-In order to guarantee your funds will be processed by the start of the fall semester, your FAFSA should be completed prior to June 1, 2013.
-Families are encouraged to file federal tax forms prior to completion of the FAFSA in order to ensure a smoother application for federal aid.
+The 2020-21 FAFSA will become available to complete after October 1, 2019, and will be based upon 2018 tax information.
+In order to guarantee federal funds will be available by the start of the fall semester, your FAFSA should be completed prior to May 1, 2020.

 You can now complete the FAFSA much earlier!
 Don't forget to submit yours!